 I’ll pray to the Maker that Alistair never seeks me out for if he does, then it will be a duel to the death if we ever meet again, for I would be taking his son away.
 He might also search for Morrigan and the child he had been told would be conceived by her and him which should have happened.
 I hoped that he was wise enough to stay in Ferelden and be her King until the time for his calling came.

 The calling which I would never seek being a woman, I will fall on my own blade when the time comes.
 I had decided to change this within the Wardens.
 How many female Grey Wardens might have been turned into a broodmother once they had gone to their calling?
 The thought will always haunt me until the end of my days.
 How had the order never known about this and if they did know why did they allow this to happen?
 It was evilness.

 I had also known at the Landsmeet that Alistair would never agree for Loghain to become a Grey Warden which is what I had wanted and make Loghain take the killing blow as I would have commanded him to do.
 For me it was always about someone else and what they wanted.

-The Qunari war ship made its way slowly out of Denerim’s harbor during the cold harshness of night.
-The once Queen of Ferelden standing at its bow proud and noble as the ship carried the Hero of Ferelden into mist, legend, and time.
+The Qunari war ship made its way slowly out of Denerim’s harbor during the cold harshness of the black wind blown night.
+The Queen of Ferelden was standing at its bow proud and noble, as the ship carried the Hero of Ferelden into mist, legend, and time.
 With her golden eyed son on one side and her Mabari war hound on the other Taravalia went forth to meet her destiny.